Nadagadalrab/CollegeMS/README.md

 # CollegeMS
 It's a management system for a university!
-This is my first project using Java i hope i did it justice and that it looks good enough
+//This is my first project using Java i hope i did it justice and that it looks good enough.